FractalFir/rustc_codegen_clr/README.md

 **A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the CoreCLR runtime (more commonly known as simply the .NET runtime), on .NET 8.
 It should work on other platforms, but it is not guaranteed.*

-### Q: Whata about Mono?
+### Q: What about Mono?

-**A** *The support for the Mono runtime is not as good as it could be.
+**A**: *The support for the Mono runtime is not as good as it could be.
 Due to not supported features and differences, 128-bit integers and checked 64-bit integer arithmetic are not supported on Mono.*
 *Aligned allocators(__rust_alloc) and certain intrinsics are also not supported.
 I plan to expand support for Mono, but my resources are limited.*

 ### Q: Are there any issues?

 **A**: *While the backend is extensively tested, it is still far from perfect, and there are still many edge cases that may break this backend.*
 **A**: *Currently, there are no .NET-specific versions of `std` or .NET specific target triples.
 This means that you will need separate .NET assemblies for each OS.*

 ## Licensing